Vehicle registration plates of Chile: Trailer license plates - National Registry of Ground Freight Transport

 According to Law 19,872, which entered into force on December 20, 2003, trailers and semi-trailers (in addition to trucks and tractor-trailers) whose gross vehicle weight is equal to or greater than 3,860 kg. they must be registered in the National Land Freight Transport Registry, replacing the Municipal Car and Trailer Registries.
-Trailer and semi-trailer license plates use the same design as motor vehicle license plates, following the old format (AA 10–00) and using the full series of the letter J, notwithstanding what is established when you start using the license plate. new format (BB-BB 10) once the series is over.
+Trailer and semi-trailer license plates use the same design as motor vehicle license plates, following the old format (AA·10–00) and using the full series of the letter J, notwithstanding what is established when you start using the license plate. new format (BB-BB 10) once the series is over.
 Only the series between JA and JP were used, being replaced by the current four-letter format identifying a hologram stamped on R (trailer) and SR (semi-trailer).

 Trailers and semi-trailers with a lower gross vehicle weight continue to be registered in the municipal registries.
-The license plates for trailers of said registries are white, have three letters and three numbers (ABC 123) written in red, and on them indicate the commune in which they were registered.
+The license plates for trailers of said registries are white, have three letters and three numbers (ABC·123) written in red, and on them indicate the commune in which they were registered.
 The series used are distributed geographically by commune, which could be explained by the fact that they derive from the old municipal registers of motor vehicles (until 1985).

 Meanwhile, trucks and tractor-trailers registered in the National Registry of Ground Freight Transport are also enrolled in the Motor Vehicle Registry, which means they do not carry special license plates.
 They use the same standard vehicle plates as other motor vehicles, without any distinctive markings specific to their classification as freight transport vehicles.

 Motorcycle license plates

 They are small in size.
-They consist of 2 letters and 3 numbers (AB 123), separated by a period.
-Above them is the word CHILE.
-In reality, these combinations are registered as AB·0123, due to their reduced plate space, in which the first zero does not appear; these start numbered from 100 to 999 (that is, 01–00 to 09–99) -the digits 001 to 099 are reserved for carriages-.
-Lately they have completed the series with the letters I, J, M, O, Q and part of W only in the use of two-wheelers.
+They consist of 2 letters and 3 numbers (AB·123), separated by a period.
+Above them is the word CHILE, below these start numbered from 100 to 999.
+Lately they have completed the series with the letters I, J, M, O, Q and W only in the use of two-wheelers.

 Each license plate contains a pair (front and rear), just like other motorized vehicles, except for Carabineros motorcycles.

-As of 2014, a new format is used, that of three letters and two numbers (BBB 10) under FE-Schrift characters and the size of the plates larger than the previous ones.
-The combinations are identical to those of other vehicles.
-Like the previous one, they are documented as BBB·010 for logical reasons.
+As of 2014, a new format is used, that of three letters and two numbers (BBB·10) under FE-Schrift characters and the size of the plates larger than the previous ones.
+The combinations are identical to those of other vehicles, but started from 10 to 99.